Q: Is my information safe if I enter a contest/register and am paying by credit card?

 … then we would be happy to receive your recommendation for considering future locations for the conference.
 We spend 6-8 months each year carefully researching locations that will be the right combination of comfortable, accessible, and affordable for the majority of those who are in a position to make the professional investment of conference attendance.

-Q: How do I change [my appointments, items I added on, classes I picked, guests I want to bring with me, etc.] on my registration?
+Q: How do I change [items I added on, classes I picked, guests I want to bring with me, etc.] on my conference registration?

 A: At the bottom of your registration confirmation, you will find a link to create an account with our registration system.
 Create that account, and you will have access to your registration details to make any changes you need to.
 Do not start filling out the registration form again–the system will not find you that way.
 Please navigate through the link.